NixOS/nix.dev/source/tutorials/dev-environment.md

 This is a simple Flask application which serves a JSON document with the message "Hello, Nix!".

-For the development environment, create a new file `shell.nix` which creates a shell environment to be used for development:
+To declare the development environment, create a new file `shell.nix`:

 ```{code-block} nix shell.nix
 { pkgs ? import <nixpkgs> {} }: